Skip to Content

 Read on to get those violets growing!

-If you’ve got great light, your plant is happy, you’re fertilizing with an African violet specific fertilizer, and you still aren’t getting blooms try a little Epsom salt.
-(Heck, give ‘em some Epsom salts even if they’re doing great.)
+If you’ve got great light, your plant is happy, you’re fertilizing with a balanced fertilizer, and you still aren’t getting blooms try a little Epsom salt.

 Epsom salts provide plants with essential magnesium and sulfur – two minerals needed to produce beautiful blooms and healthy foliage.